James-HoneyBadger/SagaCraft/docs/user-guides/EXAMPLE_GAMEPLAY.md

 # Example Gameplay Session

-This walkthrough captures a condensed play session inside the Colossal StoryWorks Showcase adventure.
+This walkthrough captures a condensed play session inside the SagaCraft Showcase adventure.
 It illustrates how exploration, quest pickup, and NPC conversations flow with the enhanced systems.

 ## Starting the Game